 A BIT OF HISTORY ...

 Sports version of the berlina Lancia Fulvia Coupé, the Lancia Fulvia Coupé HF made its debut in racing in 1965 at the Tour de Corse (Corsica) and was the protagonist in Rally competitions from the late sixties to the early seventies.
 Between 1966 and 1973 he won seven national titles while in 1972 he graduated World Champion with the guide Sandro Munari, the first sod to be able to boast of this title.
-The Marlboro version with the red white livery and the famous triangle on the hood dates back to 1974, the last year of official competitions.
+The Marlboro version with the red and white livery and the famous triangle on the bonnet dates back to 1972, while the last year of official racing was 1974.